DoctorWkt/CSCvon8/Docs/building_the_CSCvon8.md

 ## Special Tools Required

-*I need to fill this out a bit more*.
+*XXX I need to fill this out a bit more*.

 Apart from the usual tools (soldering station, side cutters, pliers etc.), you will also need these specialised tools and equipment:

  + Minipro EPROM burner
  + TL866 adapter so that you can burn the 42-pin M27C322 EPROM
+ + A UV eraser so that you can erase the ALU and Decode EPROMs

 ## Step 1: Clock Pulse and Reset